 A social events calendar that celebrates cultural diversity regardless of religion goes a long way to encourage inclusion in the workplace.
 It can also improve your companies reputation within global markets.

-A Few Final Thoughts on Diversity in the Workplace
+A Few Final Thoughts on Why is Diversity Important in the Workplace

 Many companies are looking to make improvements to the way they do business in 2021.
-Considering why diversity is important in your workplace is an excellent place to start.
+Considering why is diversity important in the workplace is an excellent place to start.
 The benefits of promoting diversity are so far-reaching that they by far outweigh any challenges that implementation might bring.

 Thinking about how your business can improve diversity by adapting its recruitment process?
 That’s just one of the ways we can help.
 To find out what else we can do for your business, check out our client services page.